BrownTD/Final-Project/README.md

         - RAD      index of accessibility to radial highways
         - TAX      full-value property-tax rate per $10,000
         - PTRATIO  pupil-teacher ratio by town
-        - B        1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
         - LSTAT    % lower status of the population
         - MEDV     Median value of owner-occupied homes in $1000's